Extensive Home Recording Studio Equipment List

 Hybrid Preamps

 These offer some of the sonic features of both solid state and tube preamps by using both types of circuitry to amplify the signal.
-Usually they use solid state circuits at the input stage and then a tube in the final gain stage.
+They use solid state circuits at the input stage and then a tube in the final gain stage.

 Modeling Preamps

-These generally start off with a solid state circuit for the input, then the signal is digitized so that its internal software can then produce a sound which replicates large numbers of different kinds of preamps, both classic and modern.
+These generally start off with a solid state circuit for the input.
+Then, the signal is digitized and parsed by software to replicate different kinds of preamps, both classic and modern.

 You will find the following buying guide on this topic quite useful: The Best Microphone Preamps.